Expenses you can claim if you’re self-employed in Ireland

 There are certain expenses that cannot be reclaimed:

-Personal mileage expenses – mileage that is not directly related to business is not claimable
+Mileage that is not directly related to business is not claimable

-Food expenses – food is a living expense.
+Food is a living expense.
 It is a basic need and is not related to business operations.
 In the case of an employee on a business trip whereby they are forced to eat out or incur food costs that would not be normal, an allowance may be given to cover these costs

-Clothing costs – normal clothing even clothes worn to work are not reclaimable expenses
+Normal clothing even clothes worn to work are not reclaimable expenses

-Client entertainment - although this may be a business expense, it is not an allowable deduction for tax purposes.
 Where an individual incurs genuine business expenses on networking/client entertainment, in most circumstances that individual can be reimbursed on a tax-free basis by their employer, once the expenses are fully vouched and reasonable (strict Revenue guidelines must be adhered to).
-However, the company or business will not be entitled to claim a tax deduction in respect of such reimbursements.

-Staff entertainment expenses are deductible as long as they are reasonable
+Staff entertainment expenses are deductible as long as they are reasonable.

-The above guidelines provide a comprehensive overview of the expenses that are claimable/non-claimable.
 However, sometimes it may not always be clear-cut.
-Taxback has a team of Tax Advisors who would be happy to help you - if you would like more assistance please do not hesitate to contact us.
+Taxback has a team of Tax Advisors who would be happy to help you – if you would like more assistance please do not hesitate to contact us.

 We take the hassle out of filing your Irish tax return